krgamestudios/auth-server/README.md

 # Setup

-There are multiple ways to run this app - it can run on it's own via `npm start` (for production) or `npm run dev` (for development). it can also run inside docker using `docker-compose up --build` - run `node configure-script.js` to generate docker-compose.yml and startup.sql.
+There are multiple ways to run this app - it can run on it's own via `npm start` (for production) or `npm run dev` (for development). it can also run inside docker using `docker compose up --build` - run `node configure-script.js` to generate docker-compose.yml and startup.sql.

 # API